MonetDBSolutions/monetdb-stethoscope/docs/source/usage.rst

 There are two special transformers that take a list of keys as
 arguments:

-``--include-keys`` (``-i key1,key2,...``)
+``--include-keys`` (``-i key1 key2 ...``)
-   This transformer takes a comma separated list of keys and removes all other keys from the JSON object.
+   This transformer takes a space separated list of keys and removes all other keys from the JSON object.
 ``--exclude-keys`` (``-e key1,key2,...``)
-   This transformer takes a comma separated list of keys and removes them from the JSON object.
+   This transformer takes a space separated list of keys and removes them from the JSON object.

 Formatting